 Patient delivered partner therapy (PDPT)

-In general, PDPT should be restricted to times when other means of contact tracing have failed or are considered highly likely to fail.
-For example PDPT would be appropriate for situations where partner(s) are unable/unwilling to attend a health service in a timely manner or patients with repeat infections whose partner(s) have not been treated.
-PDPT should generally not be used for patients diagnosed with more than one STI, patients whose partners are pregnant, patients at risk of partner violence or partner(s) at high risk of HIV infection such as men who have sex with men.
+It is preferable that partners are encouraged to attend for testing.
+In general, Patient delivered partner therapy (PDPT) is best suited to situations when other means of contact tracing have failed or are considered likely to fail.
+For example, PDPT would be appropriate for situations where partner(s) are unable or unwilling to attend a health service in a timely manner or for patients with repeat infections whose partner(s) have not been treated.
+PDPT should generally not be used for patients diagnosed with more than one STI, patients whose partners are pregnant, patients at risk of partner violence, or partner(s) at high risk of HIV infection such as men who have sex with men.

-1) Kissinger P, Hogben M. Expedited partner treatment for sexually transmitted infections: an update.
+2.Kissinger P, Hogben M. Expedited partner treatment for sexually transmitted infections: an update.
 Curr Infect Dis Rep 2011;13:188-95

 3.Althaus C, Turner K, Mercer C, Auguste P, Roberts T, Bell G, et al. Effectiveness and cost-effectiveness of traditional and new partner notification technologies for curable sexually transmitted infections: observational study, systematic reviews and mathematical modelling. .
 Health Technol Assess.
 2014;18(2):1-100, vii-viii.

 4.Golden MR, Kerani RP, Stenger M, Hughes J, Aubin M, Malinski C, et al. Uptake and population-level impact of expedited partner therapy (EPT) on Chlamydia trachomatis and Neisseria gonorrhoeae: the Washington State community-level randomized trial of EPT.
 Plos One.
 2015;12(1).